AtanasovAtanas/interactive-content/EN/06-Bitwise-Operations/03-Representation-of-Data.md

 - and other devices.

-This **IEEE-754 standard** represent how computers represent real numbers.
+This **IEEE-754 standard** represents how computers represent real numbers.

 The standard defines:

-- **Arithmetic formats** – representations of the binary and decimal floating-point data as sequence of bits and encodings in the memory.
+- **Arithmetic formats** – representations of the binary and decimal floating-point data as a sequence of bits and encodings in the memory.

 - **Rounding rules** -  representation of floating-point numbers.
-For example if `1` is divided by `3`, the result is an infinite decimal fraction, which is rounded before storing in the memory.
+For example, if `1` is divided by `3`, the result is an infinite decimal fraction, which is rounded before storing in the memory.

-- **Operations** – arithmetic and other operations over floating-point number, like sum, difference, product and quotient of two numbers.
+- **Operations** – arithmetic and other operations over a floating-point number, like sum, difference, product and quotient of two numbers.

-- **Special numbers** – such as infinity, negative infinity and "NaN" (not a number).
-These special values behave in a special way, defined by the standard.
-For example infinity plus one is equal to infinity.
+- **Special numbers** – such as infinity, negative infinity, and "NaN" (not a number).
+These special values behave especially, defined by the standard.
+For example, infinity plus one is equal to infinity.

 **Floating-point numbers** are stored as **sequence of bits**, which represent 3 separate parts:

 - **Sign bit** - specifies whether the number is positive or negative

-- **Exponent** - holds the magnitude of the number, for example 220 or 2-3.
+- **Exponent** - holds the magnitude of the number, for example, 220 or 2-3.
 It is a multiplier for the mantissa, used to represent very big numbers and numbers very close to zero.

-- **Mantissa** - holds the meaningful value of the number, it is so called "precision".
+- **Mantissa** - holds the meaningful value of the number, it is so-called "precision".
 Bigger mantissa means higher precision.

 For example this 32-bits represent the real number value:
 `1 10000011 01010010100000000000000 == -21.15625`